jasongrimes/fretboardfoundation/_chapters/030-scales/040-interval-scale-shape.md

-Compare the **natural minor scale**, with minor third, sixth, and seventh intervals, which are easy to see next to the major third, sixth, and seventh intervals in the basic shape.
+Compare the **natural minor scale**, with minor third, sixth, and seventh intervals, which are easy to see next to the major third, sixth, and seventh intervals in the major scale shape.

 Also compare the **harmonic minor** with a major seventh, and the **ascending melodic minor** aka **jazz minor** with just a minor third.